aptivator/simple-dropdown/README.md

 ## Caveats

 This component is written for a modern browser.
-A build with `simple-dropdown` that targets older platforms should be assembled with all of the necessary transpilations.
+A build with `simple-dropdown` that targets older platforms should be assembled with all of the prerequisite transpilations.

 As mentioned in the integration with forms section, `formAssociated()` and `formStateReset()` form lifecycle hooks are not implemented.  `adoptedCallback()` web component lifecycle hook is also not supported.

+`simple-dropdown` was tested and will work with mobile browsers.
+However, its appearance and visual functioning will be the same as in the desktop browsers.

 ## Future Features